With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreTriangle Springs Hospital is a mental health clinic in Raleigh, NC, located at 10901 World Trade Boulevard, 27617 zip code area.
-Triangle Springs Hospital provides partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
-Triangle Springs Hospital offers activity therapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, young adults and adults.
+Triangle Springs Hospital provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
+Triangle Springs Hospital offers group therapy, activity therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.